AJM-L/PinterestScraper/readme.md

 ## Features

 - 🚀 **Scrape Public Pins**: Download all images from a specified Pinterest user's publicly saved pins.
-- 📋 **Board-specific Scraping**: Option to scrape pins from specific boards instead of the entire account.
-- 📁 **Customizable Output**: Save downloaded pins to a specified directory.
 - 🛡️ **Error Handling**: Handles common issues such as rate limiting and inaccessible pins.

 ## Requirements